 You need a new Manufacturing Execution System (MES).
 You have explored the latest thinking, best practice and innovation at the ‘Awareness’ stage.
 You have identified what your options are in the ‘Consideration’ stage.
-Now you have whittled your choices down to a handful of contenders that you are going to choose from at the ‘Decision’ stage.
+Now you have whittled your choices down to a handful of contenders you will choose from at the ‘Decision’ stage.

-The contract manufacturer that has properly developed their personas may have discovered through their research that being able to add value beyond the initial transfer, having the right geographical footprint and financial stability, as well as the total cost, are the most important factors influencing a decision.
+The contract manufacturer that has properly developed their personas may have discovered through their research that adding value beyond the initial transfer, having the right geographical footprint, financial stability, and the total cost are the most important factors influencing a decision.
 With this insight, they can create content that highlights these aspects.

 What is this buyer’s role in the decision-making, and who and what else will impact it?

-This insight reveals details about who impacts your customer as they evaluate their options and select one, as well as the resources they trust to guide them.
-The Procurement Director may sit at the heart of the buying process, but there will be many others who also have an influence.
-The QA Manager will want to be assured that the chosen partner has the required quality control processes in place, while Board Members will need to be convinced of the final decision.
+This insight reveals who impacts your customer as they evaluate their options and select one and the resources they trust to guide them.
+The Procurement Director may sit at the heart of the buying process, but many others will also have an influence.
+The QA Manager will want to be assured that the chosen partner has the required quality control processes, while Board Members must be convinced of the final decision.

-By understanding all the people involved and what their specific interests and concerns are, you can create content that is cognisant of your buyer’s ecosystem.
+By understanding all the people involved and their specific interests and concerns, you can create content that is cognisant of your buyer’s ecosystem.

 The buyer persona development process

 Holding an internal workshop with your Marketing and Sales teams is a good place to start.
-The workshop aims to scope out a top-level sketch of your personas based on existing knowledge, data and feedback.
+The workshop will outline a top-level sketch of your personas based on existing knowledge, data and feedback.

-Your Marketing team should have data on where your current online visitors are located, how they found your website, and details about their demographics and the types of roles they are in.
+Your Marketing team should have data on where your current visitors are located, how they found your website and details about their demographics and roles.
 They may also have data from market research, such as customer satisfaction surveys.

 Your Sales team will have a strong awareness of the types of customers your business attracts, what they want to achieve by investing in a solution like yours, and what the common objections to purchasing are.

-It’s useful to capture this information ahead of time so that you can focus the workshop on agreeing your draft buyer personas.
-Get each member of your Sales and Marketing teams to complete a short online survey (on Survey Monkey, for example) from the point of view of the customer.
+It’s useful to capture this information beforehand to focus the workshop on agreeing on your draft buyer personas.
+Get each member of your Sales and Marketing teams to complete a short online survey (on Survey Monkey, for example) from the customer's point of view.

 Questions to ask:

-Demographics: How old is persona A?
+Demographics: How old is Person A?
 What is their gender?
 What is their name?

 Job role: What is their job title?
 What is their job description?
 What does a typical day look like?
 What keeps them up at night?
 Where do they sit within the structure of the company?
-Who do they report to?
+To whom do they report?
 Who reports to them?
-How long have they been in the job?
+How long have they been on the job?
 What’s their role in the buying process?